 This bar is similar in length to the Vulcan Buffalo bar, but it has a smaller arch.
 While they don’t list a tensile strength for comparison purposes, it’s a very strong bar with a higher capacity than the Vulcan bar.
 There are videos of guys lifting well in excess of the 800 lbs of the Vulcan.
 This bar is chrome plated, which some may find to be a little slicker than the zinc of the Vulcan bar.
 It also has a less aggressive knurl… much less aggressive by several accounts.
 You’ll actually see some people heavily taping the center to get more friction.
 In fact, on the sale page of Westside’s very own website, the bar is taped as such (see image above).

 The other main difference between these two bars is price.
-The TDS bar is priced at ~$200 shipped, so roughly $170 cheaper than the Vulcan bar.
+The TDS bar is roughly $170 cheaper than the Vulcan bar.
 Having used the Vulcan, I would personally choose it based solely on the knurl profile, but I also think it has other benefits over the TDS.
 This includes the arch height and, to a lesser extent, the… gasp… zinc finish.

 For the record, I think the TDS bar is a perfectly fine bar.
 There are many who swear by it.
 I personally tend to lean more towards the Vulcan, however, and since 800 lbs isn’t in my future, I won’t really think twice about it.

 So, based on all of this, is the Vulcan Buffalo right for you?
 I think ultimately this bar is a good option for you if: